Finding your path is not an act of searching.

 Finding Your Path — The Video

 Below you’ll find the video that complements this article.
-As always, watch it first, then read the rest of this article.
+Watch it first, then read the rest of this article.

 And remember to subscribe to my YouTube channel for videos not posted here on the blog.